Programme

 10.50 - 11.30 – Keynote lecture

-Dr. Delphine SICARD (INRAE, Montpellier, France)
+Delphine SICARD (INRAE, Montpellier, France)

 Session 1 – Microbiology and biodiversity of the sourdough microbiota